link270/shrinkray/README.md

 ## What is Shrinkray?

-Shrinkray is a user-friendly video transcoding tool designed for Unraid to be simple from the ground up.
+Shrinkray is a user-friendly video transcoding tool designed to be simple from the ground up.

 ### Features